-One day as I was sitting at the pool straining to find two little heads among the many wet, goggled heads out there, I realized there are some definite pros and cons to a solo parenting vacay.
-So today on the blog, I wanted to share those with you all.
+One day as I was sitting at the pool straining to find two little heads among the many wet, goggled heads out there when I realized there are some definite pros and cons to a solo parenting vacay.
+I wanted to share those with you all.

 No adult interaction: As you’ll see in a minute, this one is also a pro, but with no adult interaction, all conversations are entirely kid-centric which is fun and innocent but every now and then, it’s nice to have a conversation with another grown-up, especially when the kids are playing for an hour straight or only want to talk about Minecraft and Disney pins.
 In Orlando, my book, my thoughts and Instagram were my adult friends during our trip.